16 Best Tools for Painting Contractors to Run a Profitable Business in 2026

 - Team messaging and task management

 Who it is not for: Pure painting companies that need painting-specific estimating.
-Projul is a general construction platform.
-It does not have built-in production rates for painting, surface condition multipliers, or paint-specific material calculators.
-Companies doing exclusively painting will find PaintScout or Estimate Rocket more operationally aligned for estimating, while Projul is stronger for multi-trade contractors who need one project management platform across all their services.
+Projul is a general construction platform without built-in production rates for painting, surface condition multipliers, or paint material calculators.
+Companies doing exclusively painting will find PaintScout or Estimate Rocket more aligned for estimating, while Projul is stronger for multi-trade contractors who need one project management platform across all their services.

 16. ClockShark: Time Tracking and GPS for Painting Crews